 "We did not give up our Spring Break, we took advantage of it,"

-Each year, United Way of Northern New Jersey partners with United Way of Essex and West Hudson to bring college students from across the country to New Jersey for United Way Alternative Spring Break.
+Each year, United Way of Northern New Jersey partners with United Way of Essex and West Hudson and Break a Difference to bring college students from across the country to New Jersey for United Way Alternative Spring Break.